Brian Houghton Hodgson: Personal life and death

 In 1839 he wrote to his sister Fanny that he did not eat meat or drink wine and preferred Indian food habits after his ill health in 1837.
+Due to his strict vegetarian diet he required the nickname "Hermit of the Himalayas".

-During his life in India, Hodgson fathered two children (Henry, who died in Darjeeling in 1856, and Sarah, who died in Holland in 1851; a third child possibly died young) through a Kashmiri (possibly, although recorded as a "Newari") Muslim, Mehrunnisha, who lived with him from 1830 until her death around 1843.
+During his life in India, Hodgson fathered two children (Henry, who died in Darjeeling in 1856, and Sarah, who died in Holland in 1851; a third child possibly died young) with a Kashmiri (possibly, although recorded as a "Newari") Muslim woman, Mehrunnisha, who lived with him from 1830 until her death around 1843.
 Worried about the abuse and discrimination in India of 'mixed-race' children, he had his children sent to Holland to live with his sister Fanny, but both died young.
-He married Ann Scott in 1853 who lived in Darjeeling until her death in January 1868.
+He married Anne Scott in 1853 who lived in Darjeeling until her death in January 1868.
 He moved to England in 1858 and lived at Dursley, Gloucestershire, and then at Alderley (1867, where his neighbours included Marianne North).
 In 1869 he married Susan, daughter of Rev. Chambré Townshend of Derry, who outlived him.
 He had no children from his marriages.
 He died at his home on Dover Street in London on 23 May 1894 and was buried at Alderley churchyard in Gloucestershire.

 Hodgson refers to the ornithologist Samuel Tickell as his brother-in-law.
 Tickell's sister Mary Rosa was married to Brian's brother William Edward John Hodgson (1805 – 12 June 1838).
 Mary returned to England after the death of William Hodgson and married Lumisden Strange in February 1840.